fonstok/jfImageCover/README.md

     <script src="jquery.jfImgToCSS.js"></script>
     ```

-3. Init the plugin by attaching it the img elements you want to be css background images.
+3. Init the plugin by attaching it to the img elements you want to be css background images.
     ```js
     $(".imgToCSS").jfImgToCSS();
     ```